Current Projects

 The goal of this project is to show that intravenous administration of M13 miniphagemids, engineered to carry LCC DNA vectors (iPhAGEs) will effectively cross the blood brain barrier and allow for the reprogramming of astrocytes.

-Construction of Adeno-Associated Virus vector
+Novel Biomanufacturing of Adeno-Associated Virus Platform

 Adeno-associated virus (AAV) is an unenveloped virus classified in the Parvoviridae family, known for its ability to effectively and securely transport genetic material into cells, making it valuable for gene therapy.
-Although industrial manufacturing methods for AAV vector production have advanced, challenges remain in terms of quality and production costs, hindering wider deployment.The limited scalability of current methods has resulted in prohibitively high costs for many patients seeking AAV gene therapy.
+Although industrial manufacturing methods for AAV vector production have advanced, challenges remain in terms of quality and production costs, hindering wider development.
+The limited scalability of current methods has resulted in prohibitively high costs for many patients seeking AAV gene therapy.

 Molecular targeted therapy has emerged as a promising strategy to treat cancer over the last several years.
 Unlike the broad-spectrum cytotoxic drugs prescribed for conventional chemotherapy, targeted therapy is designed to address specific molecular changes which are unique to a specific cancer type.
 To develop a successful targeted therapy, many delivery platforms have been investigated to optimize safety, specificity and efficiency.